The 5 Best Livestock Guard Dogs for Sheep, Goats, and Other Herds

 But which one of the five most popular livestock guard dogs is best?
 It really depends on what you need the dog for.
 If your predator problem is mainly with small animals like foxes, a Great Pyrenees is most likely to be available and will do a great job.
 If you live in northern Minnesota or other areas in which wolves are a problem, an Anatolian Shepherd would be a better choice.

-If you have livestock they should be protected.
-Most of them need to get out and work and will not be happy as companion animals, but the five most common livestock guard dogs will do the job and keep your herd safe.
+If you have livestock, they should be protected.
+Most of these dogs need to get out and work and will not be happy as companion animals, but they will do the job and keep your herd safe.